emqx/neuron-docs/en_US/south-devices/modbus-rtu/example/modbus-slave/modbus-slave.md

 ### Configure Neuron Southbound Driver Client

-In the southbound driver management, create a node whose plugin is modbus-rtu-client, and configure the driver, as shown in the figure below.
+In the southbound driver management, using Modbus RTU plugin create a node named modbus-rtu-client, and configure the driver, as shown in the figure below.

 ![neuron-rtu-client-config](./assets/neuron-rtu-client-config-en.png)